auth0/docs/articles/api-auth/tutorials/using-resource-owner-password-from-server-side.md

 ---
-description: How to use Resource Owner Password Grant from the server side together with anomaly detection.
+description: Learn how to use Resource Owner Password Grant from the server side together with anomaly detection.
 toc: true
 topics:
   - api-authentication